-Here are some examples of vast dysfunctions that customers face today (and which hurt business and markets as well), thanks to absent customer agency and scale:
+Here are some examples of vast dysfunctions that customers face today (and which hurt business and markets as well), in the absence of personal agency and scale:

 - Needing to “consent” to terms that can run more than 10,000 words long, and are different for every website and service provider

 - Dealing with privacy policies that can also run more than 10,000 words long, which are different for every website and service provider, and that the site or service can change whenever they want, and in practice don’t even need to obey

 - Dealing with personal identity systems that are different for every website or service provider

 - Dealing with subscription systems that are different for every website and service provider requiring them

 - Dealing with customer service and tech support systems that are different for every website or service provider